ndpp/ndpp/docs/source/usersguide/input.rst

 ---------------------------

 The ``<output_format>`` element determines what format the preprocessed data libraries should use.
-This element has no attributes and accepts a string.
+This element accepts a string.
-Valid options are "ascii", "binary", "hdf5", "human", and "none".
-If "ascii" is specified, an output library will be written for each entry in the cross_sections.xml file which contains the requested data in ASCII text.
+Valid options are "ascii", "binary", "hdf5", and "human".
+If "ascii" is specified, an output library will be written for each entry in the `cross_sections.xml` file which contains the requested data in ASCII text.
 If "binary" is specified, the same will be written, but in a machine-readable binary format.
-If "hdf5" is specified, a single binary HDF5 library will be created which contains the data for all the cross_sections.xml file entries.
+These first two are similar to the Type 1 and Type 2 ACE formats, respectively.
+If "hdf5" is specified, a single binary HDF5 file will be created which contains the data for all the `cross_sections.xml` file entries.
 If "human" is specified, then a more verbose form of the "ascii" format will be written which is useful for manual inspection of results.
-Finally, if "none" is specified, then no library will be written.

   *Default*: "ascii"